limoka/DSP-Mods/README.md

-# DSP_CustomBuildings
+# DSP Mods
-An example how to add a custom model with your mesh and animations
+Repo with source code for my mods.
+Also contains a mini guide on custom machine meshes and animations

 In the Unity folder you can find needed scripts to create your own buildings.
 * ExportAssetBundles script is used to force unity to build asset bundles.